CoorayNTL/Redux-Redux-Toolkits/README.md

 It makes it easier to understand how the state changes over time and helps debug and reproduce
 issues.

-# Introduction to Redux Toolkit:
+# Introduction to Redux Toolkit

 Redux Toolkit is the officially recommended way to write Redux logic.
 It is a package that provides a set of utilities and abstractions that simplify the process of writing Redux code.
 It aims to streamline the development experience and reduce the amount of boilerplate code required.

-# Some key features of the Redux Toolkit include:
+# Some key features of the Redux Toolkit include

 # Simplified Redux setup:
 Redux Toolkit provides a function called configureStore that sets up a Redux store with sensible defaults.